iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   caption="Animal images by OpenAI DALL-E 3.
 Text and comic bubbles by author."
 />

-#### Off the top of my head, here are some creative things Octavia might have said in the heat of an argument:
+#### Off the top of my head, here are some things Octavia could have said in her third line of dialogue:

 * "You just think you're a dinosaur because of all those teeth!"
 * "Just because you look like a dinosaur doesn't mean you're any closer to one than me!"